TonyRoussel/ogameShell/Readme.txt

 On success, the ogame session is added to the SessionManagingList and the new session is focus username@universe >

-From here, order can be sended to the session username@universe > build planet_name 250 turrets

 To log on another account just use the log command as explain.
-To choose which one you focus just type: username@universe > focus username@universe2
+To choose which one you focus just type: username@universe > focus username@universe2 (currently in dev)

+Or simply use the 'switch' command to switch between the sessions

+From here, order can be sended to the session username@universe > build planet_name 250 turrets (currently in dev)